 For IT-sanctioned apps, users can be instructed to “do this” and “install that”.
 However, for consumer-facing apps, things must work smoothly and in a predicted manner.
 Appdome delivers a predictable outcome for all MFA vendors for all MFA flows and for all types of users.

-If you want to learn how you can create a great end-user experience with Mobile MFA, start your free trial of Appdome for MFA today.
+If you want to learn how you can create a great end-user experience with Mobile MFA, get started with Appdome for MFA today.